ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    list of CSV files.
    :label:`fig-processfilesscript`

-The combination of the program export and formula script features is very powerful.
+The combination of program export and formula scripts is extremely powerful.
+To see this, consider
+a common pain point with spreadsheets - doing the same computation for different data sets.
+For example, the Michaelis-Menten calculation in Fig. :ref:`fig-excel1`  needs to be done for data collected collected from many experiments that are stored in several comma separated variable (CSV) files.
+Fig. :ref:`fig-processfiles` displays a spreadsheet that does the Michaelis-Menten calculation for the list of CSV files in the column ``CSV_FILE``.
+(This list is computed by the prologue formula based on the contents of the current directory.)
-For example, the ``michaelis`` function exported in Fig. :ref:`fig-processfiles` reuses the ``michaelis`` function to process a list of files.
+Fig. :ref:`fig-processfilesscript` displays a script that reuses the ``michaelis`` function exported previously to compute values for ``K_M`` and ``V_MAX``.
-Fig. :ref:`fig-processfilesscript` displays the column formula for ``K_M``.
+Thus,
+whenever new CSV files are available,
+``K_M`` and ``V_MAX`` are calculated without any change to Fig. :ref:`fig-processfiles`.

 3.4.
 Subtables
 ~~~~~~~~~~~~~~

-Subtables provide a way for SciSheets to deal with complex data.
+Subtables provide a way for SciSheets to deal with complex data
-This feature allows the user to nest a table within another table.
+by having
+tables nested tables.

 .. figure:: Multitable.png